Skip to main content

 Dr. Van Breeding, Director of Clinical Services, Mountain Comprehensive Health Corporation, Whitesburg, Kentucky.
 Photo credit: Malcolm J. Wilson

 The American Cancer Society's map of states' CRC screening rates provides a quick visual of rural screening disparities, the mostly-rural states prominent in darker green.
-According to Healthy People 2020 (HP2020), only 58% of nonmetropolitan residents were screened in 2015, compared to 63% of metropolitan residents.
+According to Healthy People 2020 (HP2020), only 58% of nonmetropolitan residents were screened in 2015, compared to 63% of metropolitan residents (data no longer available online).
 For people never screened, a 2013 Centers for Disease Control and Prevention (CDC) report shows a similar rural disparity.
 Rural disparity is also demonstrated by a recent Arizona study.
 According to Arizona's state cancer registry, rural residents presented with more advanced CRC disease, thought largely due to inadequate screening.
 And a July 7 CDC MMWR Rural Health Series report delivering focused details on rural-urban cancer incidence and death rates said that "disparities could be attributed to differences in adherence to screening guidelines."

 Dr. Van Breeding, Director of Clinical Services at Mountain Comprehensive Health Corporation in rural Whitesburg, Kentucky, said he thought that, as much as their patients allowed, their clinic did a good job providing preventive care, including CRC screening.
 But, their 2012 baseline data for that quality measure came as a surprise.